RobotsAndPencils/buford/README.md

 go get -u golang.org/x/crypto/pkcs12
 ```

-The API is not yet stable.
+I am still looking for feedback on the API so it may change.
 Please use a tool like [Godep](https://github.com/tools/godep) to vendor Buford and its dependencies in your project.

 ### Examples